Finding Your Latitude Without Instruments

 For sailors in northern European waters, here are the stars most useful for latitude estimation by the zenith method, with their declinations and the latitudes they pass over.

-Merak (declination 56.4°N), the lower of the two Plough pointer stars, passes over approximately the latitude of the Moray Firth and central Scotland.
+Merak, declination 56.4 degrees north, the lower of the two Plough pointer stars, passes over approximately the latitude of the Moray Firth and central Scotland.

 Latitude as a complement to dead reckoning

 The combination of the two is more powerful than either alone.
 A latitude observation from Polaris constrains the north-south dimension of your dead reckoning uncertainty.
 A dead reckoning plot constrains the east-west dimension.
-Together they produce a position estimate that is more reliable than either technique separately — which is precisely how the Pacific navigators who used zenith stars combined them with star path courses, swell direction, and dead reckoning in a system where each technique checked and refined the others.
+Together they produce a position estimate that is more reliable than either technique separately.
+Which is precisely how the Pacific navigators who used zenith stars combined them with star path courses, swell direction, and dead reckoning in a system where each technique checked and refined the others.

 The practical starting point